solliancenet/microsoft-mysql-developer-guide/06_Networking_Security/06_02_Summary.md

 ## Security checklist

-- Utilize the strongest possible authentication mechanisms such as Azure Active Directory
+- Utilize the most robust possible authentication mechanisms such as Azure Active Directory.
 - Enable Advanced Threat Protection and Microsoft Defender for Cloud.
 - Enable all auditing features.
-- Enable encryption at every layer that supports it
+- Enable encryption at every layer that supports it.
-- Consider a Bring-Your-Own-Key (BYOK) strategy.
+- Consider a Bring-Your-Own-Key (BYOK) strategy, where supported.
 - Implement firewall rules.
 - Utilize private endpoints for workloads that do not travel over the Internet.
-- Integrate Microsoft Sentinel for advanced SIEM and SOAR
+- Integrate Microsoft Sentinel for advanced SIEM and SOAR.
-- Utilize private endpoints and virtual network integration where possible
+- Utilize private endpoints and virtual network integration where possible.